WhoSoup/aoc2019/README.md

-# aoc2019
+# Advent of Code 2019

-My solutions for Advent of Code 2019
+I'm using AOC2019 in order to teach myself C++.
+Please regard all code in this repo within the context of someone who has never written C++ before.
+Thank you.